quickwit-oss/quickwit/docs/reference/cli.md

 *Description*

 Indexes a dataset consisting of newline-delimited JSON objects located at `input-path` or read from *stdin*.
 The data is appended to the target index specified by `index-uri` unless `overwrite` is passed. `input-path` can be a file or another command output piped into stdin.
 Currently, only local datasets are supported.
-By default, the process uses 4 threads and 1 GiB of memory per thread.
-The `num-threads` and `heap-size` options customize those settings.
+By default, tantivy's indexer will work with a heap of 1 GiB of memory, but this can be set with the `heap-size` options.
+This does not directly reflects the overall memory usage of `quickwit index`, but doubling this value should give a fair approximation.

 *Synopsis*